TO VIEW FULL SIZE IMAGES: USERNAME and PASSWORD are both "mm"

 to Khaki while using the same ballistic insert.
 The rear PALS panel

-wraps around the rear of the belt, and velcroes at the bottom inside.
+wraps around the rear of the belt, and Velcroes at the bottom inside.

 It is flipped open to expose the black ballistic insert.
 The panel